Oriana Bandiera

 David Lam

 David was elected to serve as the 2011 President of the Population Association of America.
-He has provided his expertise in economic demography in a number of capacities, including as chair of the NSF Oversight Board of the IPUMS-International project, and as advisor, consultant, and organizer for the World Bank, the United Nations Population Division, the Inter-American Development Bank, and the South Africa Office of the Presidency.
+He has provided his expertise in economic demography in several capacities, including as chair of the NSF Oversight Board of the IPUMS-International project, and as an advisor, consultant, and organizer for the World Bank, the United Nations Population Division, the Inter-American Development Bank, and the South Africa Office of the Presidency.

 Shelly J. Lundberg

-Shelly J. Lundberg is a Distinguished Professor of Economics and Leonard Broom Professor of Demography, University of California, Santa Barbara.
-She is also the Associate Director, Broom Center for Demography, UCSB and a Research Fellow at IZA.
-She had been a Visiting Scholar at the Russell Sage Foundation, Visiting Associate Professor at Department of Economics, Princeton University and was a National Fellow, Hoover Institution, Stanford University.
-She has also served as an Assistant Professor in the University of Pennsylvania.
-She has been awarded the Doctorate Honoris Causa by the University of Bergen in 2012, Downing Fellow by the University of Melbourne in 2010 and the American Economic Association Distinguished Fellow in 2020.
-She was awarded a PhD in Economics by the Northwestern University in 1981.
+Shelly J. Lundberg is a Distinguished Professor of Economics and Leonard Broom Professor of Demography at the University of California, Santa Barbara.
+She is also the Associate Director, Broom Center for Demography, UCSB, and a Research Fellow at IZA.
+She has been a Visiting Scholar at the Russell Sage Foundation, Visiting Associate Professor at the Department of Economics, Princeton University, and a National Fellow at the Hoover Institution, Stanford University.
+She has also served as an Assistant Professor at the University of Pennsylvania and in different academic positions at the University of Washington.
+She has been awarded the Doctorate Honoris Causa by the University of Bergen in 2012, a Downing Fellow by the University of Melbourne in 2010, and the American Economic Association Distinguished Fellow in 2020.
+She was awarded a PhD in Economics from the Northwestern University in 1981.

 Imran Matin